 AMELIA ISLAND STATE PARK

 At the southern tip of the island is the Amelia Island State Park located near the southend bridge, First Coast Highway/A1A) with over 200 acres of beachfront and forest, a wonderful natural environment.
-Park admission fee is $2.
-This area of Amelia Island is a favorite spot of local fishermen who cast from the shore and from the dedicated fishing bridge at this location.
-Driving on the beach is allowed (with permit for non-county residents) in Amelia Island State Park.
-Drive on the beach around low tide, since the beach gets narrow at high tide along the entry/exit area of the park.
-Note that there are no lifeguard towers in this state park.
-For further information call (904)251-2320.
-Kelly Seahorse Ranch operates horseback riding tours from this state park.
+This area of Amelia Island is a favorite spot of local fishermen who cast from the shore and from the George Crady dedicated fishing bridge at this location.
+This Florida state park allows horseback riding on the beach.

 BEACH RULES — IT’S NOT BYOB

 Don’t bring alcohol to Amelia Island’s beaches.
-There’s no littering and no glass allowed on Amelia Island’s beaches.
-It’s unlawful for any person to drink beer, wine, or alcoholic beverages at any County-owned or controlled recreation area.
+There’s no glass allowed on Amelia Island’s beaches.
 Possession of any open container holding an alcoholic beverage is prohibited.
-Violations are punishable by a fine not exceeding $500 and/or ten days incarceration.
+Violations are punishable by a fine and/or incarceration.

-Dogs must be under a leash at all times at the beach and littering is prohibited.
-Bring doggie bags and pick after pets immediately.
-Pet owners not complying can be the recipient of an expensive ticket.
+Dogs must be under a leash at all times at the city and county beaches and littering is prohibited.
+Bring doggie bags and pick up after pets.
+Owners not complying can get an expensive ticket.
 Dogs are not allowed on the beach within state parks — Fort Clinch and Amelia Island State Park.